GEICO Insurance Review 2026

 How Much Will You Pay for GEICO Car Insurance?

-On average, GEICO charges $1,572 annually ($131 monthly) for full coverage and $413 annually ($34 monthly) for minimum coverage.
-GEICO’s rates are cheaper than average — its full coverage rates are 18 percent below national average, and its minimum coverage rates are 24 percent below national average.
+On average, GEICO charges $1,867 annually ($156 monthly) for full coverage and $558 annually ($46 monthly) for minimum coverage.
+GEICO’s rates are cheaper than average — its full coverage rates are 21 percent below the national average, and its minimum coverage rates are 23 percent below the national average.

-A major issue U.S. drivers face is skyrocketing auto insurance rates.
-According to J.D.
-Power, nearly 1 in 3 drivers saw a rate increase between 2022 and 2023, and industry rates rose by an average of over 15 percent.1 At renewal, my policy with State Farm increased by about 15 percent, which aligns with these findings.
+A major issue U.S. drivers have faced since 2020 is the rise of auto insurance rates.
+At renewal, my policy with State Farm increased by about 15 percent, which aligns with these findings.
 That’s why I decided to get quotes from several providers, including GEICO.
 I actually had GEICO for my auto insurance long ago as a college student, when affordability was paramount.

 I spoke with several current customers and asked how they felt about GEICO’s pricing.
 One person, who’s been a customer for six years, told me GEICO has raised the rate for his and his wife’s auto policy over the past couple years.
 However, the increases have been only around $20 monthly at each renewal, and overall, he is satisfied with GEICO’s pricing.
 Another customer, who’s been with GEICO for three years, also reported their prices have increased.
 Like me, they are on the lookout for cheaper alternatives.